Myoxsis/SkyBook/docs/style-guide.md

 ## Typography

-Font styles are created in `lib/theme/text_theme.dart` using the Roboto font via Google Fonts.
+Font styles are created in `lib/theme/text_theme.dart` using the Nunito font via Google Fonts.
 The bold and semi‑bold weights are applied to headings and titles to maintain hierarchy.

 When creating new text styles, start from `AppTextTheme.light` or `AppTextTheme.dark` to ensure proper scaling and accessibility.